d4n3sh/thedaneshproject/content/posts/2007-10-18-running-previous-commands-in-linux.md

     9  history
     10  history

 Using a string in place of the line number is also possible.
-The syntax for this is &#8220;_**![string]**_&#8220;.
+The syntax for this is "_**![string]**_".
 See sample below.
 The string value is matched against entries in the .bash_history file and the first matching entry will be excuted.
-For example if the &#8220;history&#8221; command existed on line 10, 100 and 450, line 450 would be returned.
+For example if the "history" command existed on line 10, 100 and 450, line 450 would be returned.

     danny@python:~> history
     1  ls -l